April 28, 2018 - Cheers to Eggs

 1/4 cup cream or milk

-2 stems each fresh chervil and tarragon, leaves picked and torn
+2 stems each fresh chervil and tarragon, leaves picked and

 Kosher Salt and crecked pepper to taste